 What’s really attractive for the affiliate is the fact it’s all done online.
 Once you’ve built your website or whatever your traffic source is, then usually it all works automatically.

 The website is busy selling for you 24/7 and all you have to do is lie on the beach, check your figures now and again, and bank your commission cheques.
-You can do this from anywhere in the world, it doesn’t matter where you are as long as you have an internet connection — you can be a Digital Nomads.
+You can do this from anywhere in the world, it doesn’t matter where you are as long as you have an internet connection — you can be a Digital Nomad.

 That’s the theory anyway…